dsomleff/docker-camp/README.md

 - Every command in Image represent layers and this layers are cached.
 - When Image rebuilds, Docker re-run only the parts that were changed.
 Non-changeable things are pulling from cache.

+## Volumes
+*Allow to store data in containers*.

 ## Commands
 - `--help` - add this to any command to figure out available options.
 - `docker build .` - create an image based on Dockerfile. dot is using for path, where is the dockerfile lives.
   - `-t` - name and tag your image in a name:tag format.

+- `docker images` - list of all images.
+- `docker rmi image_id` - delete image and all layers inside it.
+You can't remove image that using by container.
+So you need remove container first.
+  - `docker image prune` - remove all images with default tag.
+  - `docker image prune -a` - remove ALL images.

+- `docker tag old_image_name:old_tag(optional) new_image_name:new_tag(optional)` - rename Image.

 - `docker run image_id` - create a NEW container based on image.
 Container running in a foreground (Attached mode).
 No exit after command execution.
 Instead of image_id we can specify image_name:tag.